Best Honey for Energy

 Quick Answer

-Clover honey is the best all-around energy honey—its balanced glucose-to-fructose ratio delivers both immediate and sustained energy, and a University of Memphis study found it performed comparably to commercial sports gels for athletic performance.
-For endurance sports, buckwheat honey provides longer-lasting energy plus superior antioxidant recovery support.
-For daily energy without spikes, acacia honey delivers the gentlest sustained release.
+Clover honey is the best pre-workout energy honey—its balanced glucose-to-fructose ratio delivers both immediate and sustained energy, and a 2004 University of Memphis study found it performed comparably to commercial sports gels for cycling performance.
+For endurance sports, buckwheat honey provides longer-lasting energy plus superior antioxidant recovery support (3-9x more antioxidants than clover).
+For sustained energy without blood sugar spikes, acacia and tupelo honey deliver the slowest, most prolonged release—both have GI ~42-45 and exceptionally high fructose ratios that slow absorption via the liver-fructose pathway.

 What to Look For